ramgj28/visualizations_with_python/README.md

-Different types of data visualizations using python
+Different types of data visualizations using python on titanic dataset from kaggle.